UBiome

-uBiome, Inc. was a biotechnology company based in San Francisco that developed technology to sequence the human microbiome.
+uBiome, Inc. was an American biotechnology company based in San Francisco that developed technology to sequence the human microbiome.
 Founded in 2012, the company filed for bankruptcy in 2019 following an FBI raid in an investigation over possible insurance fraud involving the US health insurance program Medicare.

-In 2021, the Securities and Exchange Commission charged two of the cofounders (Richman and Apte) with defrauding investors.
+In 2021, the Securities and Exchange Commission charged two of the cofounders (Jessica Richman and Zachary Apte) with defrauding investors.
 The couple were also charged with federal crimes including conspiracy to commit fraud and money laundering.
 Since 2021, the FBI has considered the founders to be fugitives.

 History

 Founding

 The company was founded by Jessica Richman, Zachary Apte, and Will Ludington who were scientists in the California Institute for Quantitative Biosciences.
 In November 2012, uBiome generated $350,000 through a crowdfunding campaign.
 The founders received mentoring and funding from Y Combinator and further funding from Andreessen Horowitz and 8VC.

+Jessica Richman was also found to have lied about her age to get on tech lists such as Forbes 30 under 30.
+She was in her forties at the time.

 Insurance fraud investigation and liquidation

 In April 2019, FBI agents raided the uBiome office in an investigation over possible insurance fraud involving the US health insurance program Medicare.
 According to company insiders, the company often repeatedly billed patients without their consent and pressured doctors to approve tests.

 Cofounders Apte and Richman were put on administrative leave pending an investigation by the company's board.

 The company filed for Chapter 11 bankruptcy (reorganization of debt) in September 2019, amidst the investigation, and less than a month later it filed for a Chapter 7 bankruptcy (liquidation) and shut down.

 In 2021, the Securities and Exchange Commission charged two of the cofounders (Richman and Apte) with defrauding investors.
 The couple were also charged with federal crimes including conspiracy to commit fraud and money laundering.
 Richman and Apte married in 2019 and relocated to Germany in June 2020.
 Since 2021, the FBI has considered them to be fugitives.